 - Edit and revise existing content with your users' needs and preferences at the forefront, and build new content with SEO in mind.

-When beginning any website design or redesign project, an important first step is to identify your target audience, or users.
-Your website will be built for their needs, so it is important that you answer the following questions...
+When beginning any website design or redesign project, an important first step is to identify the target audience, or users.
+The website will be built for their needs, so it is important that you answer the following questions...